clojure-cookbook/clojure-cookbook/CONTRIBUTING.md

 asciidoc: WARNING: formatting-strings.asciidoc: line 57: no callouts refer to list item 1
 ```

 To prevent this warning, the callout needs to be commented using the comment character(s) specific to the code type.
+This also keeps the code runnable in the REPL when pasted.

 Clojure Example:
 ```